1) The Institution of Marriage

 The Hebrew word “ezer” (helper) does not imply inferiority.
 The same word is used for God as our “help” ().
 Woman was created as a partner and complement, not as a servant.

-“Eve was created from a rib taken from Adam’s side, signifying that she should not dominate him as head, nor be trampled under his feet as inferior, but stand by his side as an equal, to be loved and protected by him.” — Ellen G. White, Patriarchs and Prophets, p.
-46
+“Eve was created from a rib taken from the side of Adam, signifying that she was not to control him as the head, nor to be trampled under his feet as an inferior, but to stand by his side as an equal, to be loved and protected by him.” — Ellen G. White, Patriarchs and Prophets, p.
+46.

 The First Marriage